-The problem was, I had no idea how to write a book.
+The problem was I had no idea how to write a book.
 The task felt overwhelming.
-Not to mention, my son, Duke, was only six months old and I still had a full-time job at the insurance agency.
-There was no, “Extra time,” to sit and write a book.
+My son, Duke, was only six months old, and I still had a full-time job at the insurance agency.
+There was no “Extra time” to sit and write a book.

-As crazy as this might sound, I’d never before set a specific process against a goal and stuck to it.
+As crazy as this might sound, I’d never set a specific process against a goal before sticking to it.
 Not in sports, not in school, and certainly not at work.

 Publishing Content Warfare wasn’t nearly as satisfying as the grind of producing the work.
-Sure, writing a book is mentally and emotionally exhausting, but you also get the opportunity to turn your creativity valve wide open.
+Writing a book is mentally and emotionally exhausting, but you also get the opportunity to open your creativity valve.

 I forgot about writing a book.